 Available for Purchase

 Click here to view portfolio

-Charcoal and white pastel pencil on colored paper 12 x 16
+Charcoal and white pastel on colored paper 12 x 16

 Drawing portraits of mature people is way more interesting as their features become more intricate.
 He posed for two and a half hours.
 If I was sitting closer to the model I would have captured more details in his features.
 Nonetheless, I was happy with the likeness I achieved.